DataDog/kics/documentation/rules/terraform/aws/dynamodb_table_not_encrypted.md

 ### Description

  This check verifies if AWS DynamoDB Tables are configured with server-side encryption to protect sensitive data at rest.
 Without encryption, stored data is vulnerable to unauthorized access if the database storage is compromised.
-To properly secure your DynamoDB table, you must include a 'server_side_encryption' block with 'enabled = true' as shown below:
+To properly secure your DynamoDB table, you must include a `server_side_encryption` block with `enabled = true`, as shown below:

 ```
 server_side_encryption {